Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 A remarkable feature many birders would appreciate is the hidden reservoir of this water fountain.
 This keeps the water clean and reduces evaporation.
 The continuous circulation of the pump also keeps the water cool, even on hot summer afternoons.

-Before I forget, it has LED lights that come alive at night, bringing a zen effect into your garden.
+Before I forget, it utilizes LED lights that come alive at night, bringing a zen effect into your garden.
 As beautiful as this may look in your patio or parlor, you still have to put it outdoors where the birds can use it.

 Pros